-Selling expenses decreased as a percentage of revenue to 42.9% in 2007 from 43.1% in 2006.
-The slight decrease as a percentage of revenue was due primarily to a reduction in special incentives in various markets, particularly Japan.
+Selling expenses decreased as a percentage of revenue to 42.4% in 2008 from 42.9% in 2007.
+The slight decrease as a percentage of revenue was due primarily to modifications to our compensation plan as discussed above.

 GENERAL AND ADMINISTRATIVE EXPENSES